You are listening to the Sean Hannity Radio Show Podcast.

 All right, stay right there.

-All right we're gonna take a break.
+All right, well, going to take a break.

-I'm gonna ask you very specifically about the president's agenda, the slow moving Congress when we get back, he's the new communications director in the White House, Anthony Scaramucci.
+When we get back, he's the new communications director in the White House, Anthony Scaramucci.

 What was up with that?

-And you know, I was offering him a career path that was different from a political career path.
+And, you know, I was offering him a career path that was different from a political career path.

 Having said that, he'd probably be richer, Sean, but I don't think he would have made it to be the White House chief of staff.

-Let me let me not at all.
+Let me— No, not at all.

-I mean, you have to understand that if if you're uh in a situation like this and you're not cross-ruffing each other a little bit.
+I mean, you have to understand that if you're in a situation like this and you're not cross-roughing each other a little bit, I think that the terrible thing is a disservice to the president.

 I don't want to be in a sycophantic situation here.

-We have to tell each other how we feel, and we have to work our way through problems, and w if we see things differently, we may be adding value to the eventual solution.
+We have to tell each other how we feel, and we have to work our way through problems.

 Let me ask you, because I have been very critical of Republicans.

-Seven years they've run on repeal, replace Obamacare, give us the House, the Senate, the presidency.
+Seven years they've run on repeal, replace Obamacare.

-You know, and on top of that, we haven't passed the President's economic agenda.
+And on top of that, we haven't passed the President's economic agenda.

-That was more incorrigible than you, although you turned out more incorrigible.
+I was more incorrigible than you, Bull, though.

-So I that what you successfully dodged, I had.
+So what you successfully dodged, I had.

 Well, exactly.

-Uh to where we're training people to do an advocation that is successful, you can take a lot of the dependency out of the system.
+But my point is that if you can get the tenets of education and opportunity right and we can shift a little bit of the culture to where we're training people to do an advocation that is successful, you can take a lot of the dependency out of the system.

 Only my brother and I went to college.

-Uh my sister owns a children's store.
+My sister owns a children's store.

-My point is is that these are all very successful middle class or upper middle class people, but didn't get that four-year formal education.
+My point is that these are all very successful middle class or upper middle class people, but didn't get that four-year formal education.

 And so we have to start pushing the agenda and pushing policy.